Choose your preferred currency

 Increasing the dose will not always give a better result.
 An animal study published back in 1990 found that low to moderate CBD doses reduced anxiety, but CBD’s anti-anxiety effect disappeared at higher doses.
 Importantly, the authors note an inverted-U response to CBD.
 Out of the four doses tested, the lowest dose had a moderate anti-anxiety effect, the second-lowest dose had the greatest anti-anxiety effect, the third dose had a moderate effect, and the highest dose had no effect.

-3) If you want to take 15mg per day and your product has 4mg per drop, you would take 4 drops.
+3) If you want to take 15mg per day and your product has 4mg per drop, you would take 4 drops per day or 2 drops morning and night.
 (4 x 4 = 16mg)

 There’s no definitive answer to this question.